 (b) Only members who have contributed to any recognized or accredited William and Mary fund in the last fiscal year shall be eligible to serve in an elected position of the Association.

 (c) Unsuccessful balloted nominees are ineligible to be appointed to the board in that election year.

-(d) In order to effect the transition in Board of Directors composition and terms, as they existed prior to November 06, 2015 to that adopted on November 06, 2015, the following transition provisions shall be in effect:
+(d) In order to effect the transition in Board of Directors composition and terms, as they existed prior to November 06, 2015 to that adopted on November 06, 2015, Board size and member terms (including the commencement of terms) may be altered, with Board approval, to achieve the provisions of sections I and I.(a) of this Article in a minimally disruptive manner.
+Also, the following transition provisions shall be in effect: